deepintent-ccs/DeepIntent/data/total/README.md

 # Total data set

 This is the total data set used in our experiments, contains pre-processed `<icon, texts, permissions>` triples and manually marked outliers.
 The corresponding program will start from training the deep learning model and then detect intention behavior discrepancies.
-Please download the total data set from [BaiduYun](https://pan.baidu.com/s/10HSPVJxEOkFOLSQQOiyjbg), whose password is *mxjc*, and put the contains in current folder.
+Please download the total data set from [BaiduYun](https://pan.baidu.com/s/1E0iE-Nm8xx4qsFB6PnkYwA), whose password is *nmqf*, and put the contains in current folder.

 ## Structure

++ permission_benign.csv.zip
+Program analysis results of all benign apps.

++ permission_malicious.csv.zip
+Program analysis results of all malicious apps.

 + benign.total.pkl
 All the `<icon, texts, permissions>` triples extracted from benign apps.